 Museums and Tours - A variety of small museums dot the area around the Normandy beaches, honoring the various divisions from the nations that participated.
 Many streets are also named in honor of those that gave their sacrifice to free the French nation from the clutches of Nazi Germany.
 Many tours abound in the area.
 Check the local or national tourism agencies for a list of those available to your interests.

-1. Take a stroll down the Normandy beach, either by yourself or in a tour, and try to imagine the horrors of war for those men taking that beach under heavy Germany fire.
+1. Take a walk down the Normandy beach, either by yourself or in a tour, and try to imagine the horrors of war for those men taking that beach under heavy Germany fire.

 2. Take a moment to gaze across the markers of the American Cemetery at Normandy.
 As many have noted, this greatest generation of Americans saw many of their brethren give the greatest sacrifice to protect the United States, as well as recapture the nations of Europe from Axis domination.
 The original Normandy cemetery was established two days after the invasion at St. Laurent, north of the current site.
 The current cemetery is managed by the U.S. government.
 It includes the graves of 9,387 Americans killed in the invasion and other battles of World War II.
 All face east toward the United States.